vaginessa/blog/articles/2017/02-blueprint-for-deploying-web-aps.md

 ssh -i ./id_rsa core@${IPADDR}
 ```

-Usually a kernel benefits from one or more tweaks and those tweaks have to be
+Usually a kernel benefits from one or more tweaks.
+Some tweaks don't persist
-applied at startup.
-We'll use `systemd` to run a script at startup that makes
+and have to be applied at startup.
+We'll use [`systemd`](https://www.freedesktop.org/wiki/Software/systemd/)
-adjustements to the kernel parameters.
-We need the following files on the
+to run startup script and adjust kernel parameters.
+We need several files.
-server:
+files on the server:

-`/etc/sysctl.d/startup.conf`:
+`startup.conf` (`/etc/sysctl.d/startup.conf` on the server):
 ```
 # http://security.stackexchange.com/questions/43205/nf-conntrack-table-full-dropping-packet
 # https://coreos.com/os/docs/latest/other-settings.html